microsoft/fluentui/packages/react-components/react-list-preview/docs/ListA11y.md

   - Focused items of role "listitem" are properly announced with their position
 - Actionable: ✴️
   - The **action** on the list item is **not announced** in the Focus mode on Windows.
-  - This can be **worked around** by using `aria-roledescription`
+  - This should be implicitly communicated by context, if that isn't necessary, it can be worked around by using `aria-roledescription` or `aria-label` with proper explanation.
 - Selection: N/A

-_`listitem` role on it's own is not enough co communicate that there is an action that can be triggered by Enter, unless this fact is explicitely communicated in a `aria-label` or `aria-roledescription`._
+_`listitem` role on it's own should be used if the fact that it has an action can be understood by the context it exists in.
+If this is not clear enough, `aria-label` or `aria-roledescription` can be used to further explain this._

 ##### Menu/Menuitem